The extension of the care guarantee slowed access to primary health care in 2025

 Report types

-The database report is a predefined summary of data indicating how the maximum time limit has been realised.
+- The database report is a predefined summary of data indicating how the maximum time limit has been realised.
 Service providers may publish data on the realisation of maximum time limits on their own organisation’s website by providing a link to the database report.
 Service providers have a duty under the Health Care Act to publish data on access to treatment compiled by THL.

-A cube is a table of data that shows how a given maximum time limit has been realised.
+- A data cube is a table of data that shows how a given maximum time limit has been realised.
 Compared to the database report, users can apply a more versatile set of filters to the cube data.

-A statistical report is an annual summary of the key data on outpatient care in primary health care and the data quality, presented as text, images and tables.
+- A statistical report is an annual summary of the key data on outpatient care in primary health care and the data quality, presented as text, images and tables.

 Instructions on using the reports